jterry94/Atomic-Structure-Calculations-Non-Relativistic-/README.md

   The line containing:  6    1   2  0.000000 must be changed to make a new element.

   The first number in the line is the the atomic number of the element Z. In this case, Z=6.
-  The second number is the number of unfilled orbitals, 1 for Carbon.
+  The second number is the number of core orbitals, 1 for Carbon.
-  The third number is the number of filled orbitals, 2 for Carbon.
+  The third number is the number of valence orbitals, 2 for Carbon.
   The fourth number is the ionicity, which is 0.000000 for neutral atoms.

   The next lines specify the orbitals for the element.